matthewmoscou/QKutilities/README.md

 <i>QKutilities_FASTA_length.py</i> reads a FASTA file and reports the lengths of all sequences.

+<i>QKutilities_genome_coverage.py</i> reads a genome coverage output from bedtools and performs a window-based analysis of coverage.

 ## Examples
 To be added soon.
 8 March 2017